-To help you with this step, here's a link to the ACT for ALS one-pager.
+To help you with this step, we've linked to ACT for ALS's one-pager.

 Once you've read about the bill, write down one or two reasons why the bill is important to you.

 For example, you could say: